-During March 2020, the potential impact of Coronavirus became significant.
-As a result, management (including the Board and Audit Committee) invested a significant amount of time to fully consider the implications on the Group.
+Management (including the Board and Audit Committee) invested a significant amount of time to fully consider the implications of general economic conditions on the going concern position of the Group.
 Management considered implications for the Group's going concern assessment, impairment of certain assets and appropriate disclosure in the Annual Report and accounts, by developing forecasts based on various scenarios to model potential impacts.

 We reviewed management's forecast scenarios including levers available to management to mitigate the impacts.
-Based on the information available at the time of the directors' approval of the financial statements and our signing of our audit opinion, we consider the scenarios to be reasonable whilst noting that the impact of Coronavirus on future sales and other inputs is currently difficult to quantify.
+Based on the information available at the time of the directors' approval of the financial statements and our signing of our audit opinion, we consider the scenarios to be reasonable whilst noting the impact of general economic conditions on future sales and other inputs.

 We challenged management on the key assumptions included in the scenarios and confirmed that management's mitigating actions are within their control.
 We considered the potential impact on the balance sheet, specifically around trade and other receivables, inventory, intangible assets and right of use assets and do not consider there to be any indicators of material impairment as at the balance sheet date or subsequently (for disclosure only).
-We reviewed management's disclosures in relation to the Coronavirus potential impact and found them to be consistent with the forecast scenarios performed.
+We reviewed management's disclosures in relation to going concern and found them to be consistent with the forecast scenarios performed.